 Parasite Invasion & System Hostage counter measures.

-Try malwarebytes to start cleaning up your system:
+Try malwarebytes to clean up your system:

 FIREFOX: Tools> Options> Privacy: Check 'Accept Cookies from sites'